elos/metis/README.md

 A model has a kind (it's name), a space (it's plural - but also its physical domain), domains (the physcial and abstract spaces this model implements), and a list of traits and a list of links.
 #### Schema
 A schema has a list of models, a list of spaces and a list of domains.
 Plus a version.
 A virtual domain can be thought of as an interface and is any domain referenced in a model that has no physical space counterpart.

+note to contributors: when updating README, also update go comments